bristlab/UFOs/README.md

 ## Overview

-Our goal here is to utilize HTML and JavaScript to create a dynamic webpage which allows visitors to filter filter various UFO sightings by date, location and UFO shape.
+Our goal here is to utilize HTML and JavaScript to create a dynamic webpage which allows visitors to filter various UFO sightings by date, location and UFO shape.

 ### HTML

 Our [index.html](https://github.com/bristlab/UFOs/blob/main/index.html) document takes advantage of [Bootstrap](https://getbootstrap.com/) to quickly and easily create a layout for our site using `<DIV>` containers and basic CSS.
 Bootstrap does most of the heavy lifting for styling, whereas our `style.css` file handles the banner image.
-We import the BZootstrap stylesheet from a CDN using the following code:
+We import the Bootstrap stylesheet from a CDN using the following code:

 `<link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/4.0.0/css/bootstrap.min.css"
 integrity="sha384-Gn5384xqQ1aoWXA+058RXPxPg6fy4IWvTNh0E263XmFcJlSAwiGgFAW/dAiS6JXm" crossorigin="anonymous" />`